A boilerplate to create Universal React Application.

 npm run test:open

-npm run test:clean:client
+!npm run test:clean:client

-npm run build
+build

-npm run new-component
+.npm run new-component

 npm run storybook